jpsca/formable/docs/docs/orm.md

     def delete_object(self):
         return self._session.delete(self._object)

+class PonyForm(Form):
+    def create_object(self, data):
+        return self._model(**data)

+    def delete_object(self):
+        return self._object.delete()
 ```

-Using the three methods it should be possible to write an adapter to *anything*, even something different than an ORM, like raw SQL, a NoSQL database, or something more exotic.
+Using the three methods it should be possible to write an adapter to almost *anything*, even something different than an ORM, like raw SQL, a NoSQL database, or something more exotic.